HOW TO PASS THE WELL AP EXAM

-We’ve mentioned it above, but your primary study tool should be the WELL Building Standard.
+We’ve mentioned it above, but an important study tool should be the WELL Building Standard.
 Again, here’s a link to download it: Instant and Free WELL Building Standard Download

-Once you’ve read through this at least once, take a full practice test pool (100 questions) of our WELL AP Practice Exams so you can see how much (or how little) more you need to study.
+Once you’ve read through this at least once, take a full practice test pool (100 questions) of our WELL AP Practice Exams (yes, those are included in our WELL AP Platinum Pack, of course) so you can see how much (or how little) more you need to study.
 Alternatively, you may want to try a full practice test “cold” before studying so you know what to try and memorize as you read through the WELL Building Standard.
 Our practice tests give you feedback on what WELL Features and Concepts you know well and which ones you need to study more.
 Also, they’ll help you know what to expect on your exam.
 All of our 400 Practice Test Questions are included with our Unlimited Exam Prep Membership plus videos and flash cards to ensure you pass on your first try and don’t have to retake the $450-$650 exam!

 STEP 3 – GET OUR FREE RESOURCES

 We’ve got a lot of free resources to help you pass on the first try.
 Click here for our free WELL AP Resources.